 Over the years, the Ketogenic diet has become increasingly popular.
 Celebrities such as Lebron James and Kim Kardashian have tried it to lose weight.
 However, is it a strategy that marathon runners should use?

-This diet is not new; it has been around since 1920 when it was used to help kids with epilepsy and those with extreme obesity, which is still true today.
+The Ketogenic diet is not a new diet, having been around since 1920 when it was used to help kids with epilepsy and those with extreme obesity, which is still true today.
 Recently there has been evidence of its effect on body weight, diabetes, and Alzheimer's.

-Similarly, you consume a diet high in carbohydrates when the speed and intensity of the run require it.
-This is called nutrition periodization.
-It should be used alongside a professional who can advise you and make it as personalized as possible.
+Therefore, the Ketogenic diet may not be the best strategy for marathon runners since they need a good amount of carbohydrates to respond appropriately.
+If your goal is to lower your time in your next marathon, it is essential to consume a diet high in carbohydrates when the speed and intensity of the run require it.
+This is called nutrition periodization and should be used alongside a professional who can advise you and make it as personalized as possible.

 Should You Incorporate the Ketogenic Diet into Your Nutrition Plan?

 The Ketogenic diet can make you more aware of what you eat each day in terms of quality and quantity, apart from helping you lower your weight if you do it for a long enough period and adapt it to your needs.
 It can also be useful for low-intensity training, where you can reduce your consumption of carbohydrates or limit them during a race to make use of the changes this makes in your muscles.